alumxi22/website/content/giving/capital.md

 {{< /rawhtml >}}

 Every donor will be recognized for their donation on a plaque in the house.
 You can put whatever message you want, your mundane thoughts engraved for eternity!
 These names will live forever alongside the wainscotting.
 In addition, certain large gifts will be recognized with banister posts, as well as the privilege to name specific objects (grease trap! toilets!) or locations in the house.

+#### Honig’s Heroes Matching Fund

+We have a matching fund that will match dollar for dollar the first
+\$100,000 raised, and we expect this matching fund to grow.
+(If you would like to add to our matching fund, please get in touch!)

 #### Allocation of Funds